orsonteodoro/oiledmachine-overlay/SECURITY.md

 This is a stronger sandbox because it mitigates against Living of the Land attacks which are currently more than the estimated 70% of the cyberattacks today.

+Primary purpose (on this overlay):
+Protect secrets/credentials.

+Secondary purpose (on this overlay):
+Degrade attacker capabilities.

 Use cases:
 * npm - during download and builds if properly using enpm wrapper